 It is an absolute miracle that this vrat day falls on the very same day according to North Indian and South Indian traditional calendars.
-The Papmochini Ekadashi will fall on the 3 rd of April, 2016.
+The Papmochini Ekadashi will fall on the 31st of March, 2019.

-The meaning of the word Papmochini is fairly simple.
+The meaning of the word Papmochani is fairly simple.
 Pap means sin and mochini signifies eradication or wiping it off.
-Thus Papmochini means eradication or the wiping off sins.
-Therefore, papmochini ekadashi eradicates sins from one’s life.
+Thus Papmochani means eradication or the wiping off sins.
+Therefore, Papmochani Ekadashi eradicates sins from one’s life.

 Many of them tried deviating Madhavi from his meditation, but to no avail.
 However, a beautiful apsara called Manjughosha one day, overcame with lust on seeing the handsome sage deep in meditation started singing beautifully.
 The song somehow reached Medhavi’s ears.
 Manjughosha too went upto the sage and embraced him.
 Medhavi’s meditation broke off and he became enamored by the beautiful and seductive Manjughosha and married her.

 They happily stayed married together for 57 years, when Manjughosha finally wanted to leave Medhavi and go back to the Devalok.
 Medhavi had by this time forgotten all about his meditation, but hearing Manjughosha’s decision of going back to Devalok he remembered everything.
 Enraged at having been tricked into leaving his meditation; Medhavi cursed manjughosha to become an ugly witch and went to visit his father, the sage Chyavana.
-Chyavana, advised Medhavi to observe the Papmochini Ekadashi to eradicate all his sins.
+Chyavana, advised Medhavi to observe the Papmochani Ekadashito eradicate all his sins.
 Medhavi observed the vrat with complete devotion and Lord Vishnu absolved him from all his sins.
-Chyavan advised the same to Manjughosha who too managed to eradicate all her sins by following the Papmochini Ekadashi devoutly.
-Since then papmochini Ekadashi has become an important religious ritual to be followed.
+Chyavan advised the same to Manjughosha who too managed to eradicate all her sins by following the Papmochani Ekadashi devoutly.
+Since then Papmochani Ekadashi has become an important religious ritual to be followed.